codecollectiveKHM/CC_SU26/meshworkshop.md

 ## In Advance

-- In online description, ask participants to bring phone/computer and usb-c cable for device
+- Poster: In online description, ask participants to bring phone/computer and usb-c cable for device
-- Mention the device will be available to borrow for take for 20 € Pfand covering materials costs
+- Poster: Mention the device will be available to borrow for take for 20 € Pfand covering materials costs
-- Write zine instructions
+- NOW: Write zine instructions
-- Design zines
+- Kylie: Design zines
-- Print zines
+- Sarah: Print zines
-- Distibute posters?
+- MON: Distibute posters?
 Word of mouth?
-- Order cables?
+- DONE Order cables?
-- Order kit bags?
+- DONE Order kit bags?

-- What artist channels
+- What artist channels: Aiden via QR code
-- What modes of feedback
+- What modes of feedback:
-- WHAT DOCUMENTATION?!?!!!!!!!
+- Sarah bring camera, Yedam document: WHAT DOCUMENTATION?!?!!!!!!!

 #### For each device

-- Get buttons
+- DONE Get buttons
 - Assemble nodes with antennae
 - Number device (labels direct on nodes)
 - Flash to meshtastic firmware